LoopZ/V8Power/README.txt

     /C code     Write an ASCII character code.
     /R times    Repeat the next write times number of times.
 (1-65535) /I			Write text that may waiting from the STDIN device.
+    /G          Write text ignoring all framing.
+    /L          Write text with locally with regards to framing.
+(DEFAULT)

     tba         (Still under development, more to be announced)